 The shift over to a full endpoint protection framework by MacAfee only occurred very recently.
 The company achieved its large market share in the endpoint protection software field solely on its VirusScan product.
 The expansion of the system to integrate other products, especially the host-based intrusion prevention system of the company shows a concerted effort by McAfee to get its market share from 13 percent up to the 20 percent enjoyed by Trend Micro and Symantec.
 Both of those more successful rivals include APT protection as well as defenses against malware.

 CrowdStrike started out as a cybersecurity consultancy.
 Its business lay in hiring out security specialists to organizations that were under threat.
 The specialists of the company were able to clean up the damaged systems and leave them stronger and better able to defend themselves in the future.

-The Falcon tool grew out of that initial consultancy business, first as a set of tools that consultants could use to harden client systems and then as an extra income generator as a stand-alone automated product, which was first released in 2013.
+The CrowdStrike Falcon tool grew out of that initial consultancy business, first as a set of tools that consultants could use to harden client systems and then as an extra income generator as a stand-alone automated product, which was first released in 2013.
 CrowdStrike keeps operating its consultancy arm and it bundles in those human services with many of its software products.

-The Falcon product is a security framework.
+The CrowdStrike Falcon product is a security framework.
 Businesses buy a set of modules, which are bundled by CrowdStrike into editions.
 The highest package is called Falcon Complete.
 This is a fully managed security service that combines the services of software and staff.
 This is like having the CrowdStrike cybersecurity consultancy team permanently on call.